Kate CameronRSW RE Born: 1874

 Kate Cameron was born in Hillhead, Glasgow, in 1874.
 She is the sister of Sir D.Y.
 Cameron and one of seven children of a country minister and his artistic wife.
 Kate Cameron studied at Glasgow School of Art from 1890-93 under Francis Henry Newbery and later at Académie Colarossi in Paris with Gustave Courtois.

-Cameron was a talented illustrator and between 1904 and 1910 she illustrated a number of children's fairy tales and legends.
-Flowers were her life's passion, and her earlier flower pieces from the 1890s and early 1900s are normally rich in colour, she had a delicate style, and a careful drawing technique.
+Cameron was a talented illustrator, and between 1904 and 1910 she illustrated a number of children's fairy tales and legends.
+Flowers were her life's passion, and her earlier flower pieces from the 1890s and early 1900s are normally rich in colour.
+She had a delicate style, and a careful drawing technique.

 In 1928 she married an art collector.
-Cameron was a prominent member of the Glasgow Society of Lady Artists, she exhibited widely both at home and internationally.
-Public collections include the V&A, British Museum, Glasgow Art Gallery, City Art Gallery, Edinburgh and a collection of 30 etchings is held by the Library of Congress, Washington DC.
+Cameron was a prominent member of the Glasgow Society of Lady Artists, and she exhibited widely both at home and internationally.
+Public collections include the V&A, British Museum, Glasgow Art Gallery, City Art Gallery, Edinburgh and a collection of thirty etchings is held by the Library of Congress, Washington DC.